& Board of Trustees

 Wigwam Escape Manager & Educator

 Lauren began working at IAIS in 2009 first as a camp counselor, then returned to the museum in 2019 after living in Philadelphia for almost a decade, where she graduated from Temple University with a degree in Anthropology and Archaeology.
-She has worked as a historic tour guide at Eastern State Penitentiary, an Environmental Educator at a National Wildlife Refuge, and now at IAIS, she is a museum educator and runs the museum’s escape room.
-Lauren has always had a passion for catering museum education to non traditional learning styles and loves to inspire curiosity and enthusiasm to learners of all ages.
+She has worked as a historic tour guide at Eastern State Penitentiary, as an Environmental Educator at a National Wildlife Refuge, and now at IAIS, she is a museum educator and runs the museum’s escape room.
+Lauren has always had a passion for catering museum education to nontraditional learning styles and loves to inspire curiosity and enthusiasm in learners of all ages.

 A Connecticut girl, Robin traveled to the beautiful Blue Ridge Mountains for college, where she earned a B.A.
 Degree in Environmental Science from Warren Wilson College.
 She worked as a banker for 30 years, spending time as a corporate trainer, service and retail sales manager, and then shifted into the nonprofit sector.
 She has a graduate certificate from UCONN in Nonprofit Management, and a certificate in bookkeeping.
 A consummate nerd, looking to hang with the cool kids.

 Nicole is currently a student at Western Connecticut State University studying anthropology and sociology.
 Here at IAIS, she is an Educator and loves to shed light on Native histories that have often been overlooked.
 She plans on continuing to share her knowledge while learning more herself from reliable sources!

 Leon Brown, Vice Chair